SunXQlab/EnDecon/README.md

 library(philentropy)
 ```
 ### Input data
 We then read the scRNA-seq data with behavioral genes, columns as cells and ST data with behavioral genes, columns as spots, requiring scRNA-seq data and ST data as seurat objects.
 For scRNA-seq data, the cell type annotation in meta.data needs to be named Cell_class.
-For ST data, the seurat object needs to contain the coordinate information of each spot
+For ST data, the seurat object needs to contain the coordinate information of each spot.
 ```
 # read scRNA-seq data
 sc_data <- readRDS("./MERFISH_singlecell_dataset.rds")